azohra/ptolemy/README.md

   # not a real secret, or is it???? 乁( ͡° ͜ʖ ͡°)ㄏ
   ```
   More configuration options and general architecture can be found in the hex docs.

-  ## PGP
-  Git commits and tags are signed with key `5604E4DC6DC74D9B` or with Github's keys (whatever id that is).